 Are you picking the right objective for your post?

 There are different objectives you can choose from Awareness to Conversions.
 As a retailer, the most likely objective you would select is “conversion”.
 Your image and message should connect back to the CTA you are driving.

 Example: Walmart has a clear CTA driving back to their Cyber Monday Sale.

 Are you providing a clear CTA in your Organic Posts?

-Is there consistency with the theme and color of your images?
+Is there consistency between the theme and color of your images?